-Chicken salad made without mayo freezes much better than those made with mayonnaise or Miracle-Whip.
-There is no separation of the sauce binding the salad together.
-For someone like me that does not like mayo, I make my chicken salad with an Italian style oil & vinegar dressing.
+Chicken salad made without mayo freezes much better than those made with mayonnaise, Miracle Whip, or Greek yogurt.
+I make my chicken salad with an Italian-style oil & vinegar dressing.
 This makes it even better if I want to freeze some later.
 If stored properly, this kind will last in the freezer for 3 months.

 Chicken Salad with Honey Mustard

 A honey mustard dressing may be used in recipes for those people that do not like mayo.
 Honey solidifies once frozen but will not crystallize.
 If the honey mustard dressing is vinegar-based and not mayo-based, it will freeze really well.
 Chicken salad made with a honey mustard dressing can store in the freezer for 2 months.

 Chicken salad isn't just about the chicken & dressing.
 Many of the best recipes have other ingredients like vegetables, fruits, nuts, eggs, & more.
 So if you have a deluxe chicken salad recipe with many ingredients in it, here is what I recommend when it comes time to freeze it.